 ii The expert's duty to the court

 The natural tension between experts and the parties that retain them is a seemingly unavoidable consequence of litigation.
 The expert is at first recruited (and paid) by advocates, and then asked to provide independent assistance to the courts.
-In large part to mitigate against the risk of so-called 'hired gun' experts, recent amendments to the rules of civil procedure in many jurisdictions have sought two common objectives – placing clear limits on the allowable scope of an expert's evidence and codifying the expert's overriding duty to the court.
+In large part to mitigate against the risk of 'hired gun' experts, recent amendments to the rules of civil procedure in many jurisdictions have sought two common objectives – placing clear limits on the allowable scope of an expert's evidence and codifying the expert's overriding duty to the court.

 Independent experts are retained, above all else, to assist the court on matters within their expertise and this overrides any obligation to the parties that have retained them.
 While expectations for experts with respect to independence and objectivity are not new, the courts are shining a brighter light on this issue, developing formal codes of conduct that clearly define the expert's role and restrict improper behaviour.
 In many jurisdictions, experts must now sign a declaration acknowledging that they have read and understand the rules, agree to be bound by an expert code of conduct and accept their overriding duty to assist the court.
 This declaration is often appended to the expert's report.